-- Ensure one of their members is nominated to liaise with the Trust, the Local Authority and/or partner agencies on issues of child protection in relation to safeguarding and in the event of allegations of abuse made against the Executive Team, a Member, a Trustee or Governor. - Ensure that all staff and volunteers are aware of the indicators of abuse and neglect as outlined in KCSIE, 2023 -S26-S30.
-This includes abuse, physical abuse, emotional abuse, sexual abuse and neglect. - Ensure there is no period where there is no appointed safeguarding trustee e.g., after a member resigns and before another is appointed.
-If necessary, Trust Board will provide a transition period where there will be two appointed trustees. - Ensure that Trust Centre has a Child Protection/Safeguarding policy; Staff Conduct policy and appropriate procedures in place; operates safer recruitment; undertakes appropriate checks on staff and volunteers and has procedures for dealing with allegations against staff and volunteers that all comply with the Local Authorities Safeguarding Board Local Authority Designated Officer (LADO). - Ensure that Trust Centre creates a culture of safer recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might pose a risk to children (Part three: Safer Recruitment, Keeping Children Safe in Education 2023. - Ensure staff, trustees and volunteers are aware of the four types of indicators of abuse/neglect. - Ensure that the school has appointed a member of staff of the school's leadership team to the role of Senior DSL. - Ensure Trust Centre HR team keep an up-to-date Single Central Record of pre-employment checks, specifying when the check was made and when it will be renewed. - Monitor the adequacy of resources committed to child safeguarding, and the staff and Governor training profile. - Recognise that neither it, nor individual trustees, have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against staff). - Ensure that relevant staff have "due regard to the relevant data protection principles", which allow them to share (and withhold) personal information (KCSIE 2023 paragraphs 118-119). - Ensure that the Trust and all schools have appropriate filtering and monitoring standards and appropriate cyber security protocols are in place to keep children, adults and our data safe. - All trustees will receive appropriate safeguarding training, including information about online safety (KCSIE S81).
+- Ensure one of their members is nominated to liaise with the Trust, the Local Authority and/or partner agencies on issues of child protection in relation to safeguarding and in the event of allegations of abuse made against the Headteacher or member of the Trust Board. - Ensure that all staff, Governors and volunteers are aware of the indicators of abuse and neglect as outlined in KCSIE, 2024 S24-S28.
+This includes the four main types of abuse physical abuse, emotional abuse, sexual abuse and neglect. - Ensure there is no period where there is no appointed safeguarding trustee e.g., after a member resigns and before another is appointed.
+If necessary, a Trust Board will provide a transition period where there will be two appointed trustees. - Ensure that the Trust has a Child Protection/Safeguarding policy; Staff Conduct policy and appropriate procedures in place; operates safer recruitment; undertakes appropriate checks on staff and volunteers and has procedures for dealing with allegations against staff and volunteers that all comply with the Local Authorities Safeguarding Board Local Authority Designated Officer (LADO). - Ensure that the Trust creates a culture of safer recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might pose a risk to children (Part three: Safer Recruitment, KCSIE 2024). - Ensure that the Trust has appointed a member of staff of the Trust's leadership team to the role of Senior DSL. - Ensure the Trust keeps an up-to-date Single Central Record of pre-employment checks, specifying when the check was made and when it will be renewed. - Monitor the adequacy of resources committed to child safeguarding, and the staff and Trustee training profile. - Recognise that neither it, nor individual Trustees have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against staff). - Make sure that the child safeguarding policy is available to all on the Trust's website. - Ensure this policy and practice complements other policies e.g., anti-bullying including cyber bullying, health and safety, to ensure an integrated model of safeguarding operates across the school. - Ensure that relevant staff have "due regard to the relevant data protection principles", which allow them to share (and withhold) personal information (KCSIE 2024 paragraphs 114-122). - All Governors will receive appropriate safeguarding training, including information about online safety (KCSIE S79).
+Governors are also expected to read Parts 1 & 2 of KCSIE and Annex A.